MicrosoftDocs/azure-dev-docs/articles/java/ee/liberty-on-aro.md

 Complete the following prerequisites to successfully use this guide.

-1. Prepare a local machine with Unix-like operating system installed (for example, Ubuntu, macOS).
+1. Prepare a local machine with Unix-like operating system installed (for example, Ubuntu, macOS, or Windows Subsystem for Linux).
 1. Install a Java Standard Edition (SE) implementation, version 17 or later (for example, [Eclipse Open J9](https://www.eclipse.org/openj9/)).
 1. Install [Maven](https://maven.apache.org/download.cgi) 3.5.0 or higher.
 1. Install [Docker](https://docs.docker.com/get-docker/) for your OS.